sharkdp/bat/README.md

 ### File concatenation

 Oh.. you can also use it to concatenate files :wink:.
-Whenever `bat` detects a non-interactive terminal, it will fall back to printing the plain file contents.
+Whenever `bat` detects a non-interactive terminal (i.e. when you pipe into another process or into a file), `bat` will act as a drop-in replacement for `cat` and fall back to printing the plain file contents.

 ## How to use